amperity/amperity-docs/amperity_api/source/endpoint_get_campaign_drafts_list.rst

        .. note:: Obtaining the total count of all results can be an expensive operation when there is a high number of pages in the results set.

-.. endpoint-get-campaigns-list-request-parameters-end
+.. endpoint-get-campaign-drafts-list-request-parameters-end

-.. _endpoint-get-campaigns-list-request-examples:
+.. _endpoint-get-campaign-drafts-list-request-examples:

 Request examples
 --------------------------------------------------

-.. endpoint-get-campaigns-list-request-examples-start
+.. endpoint-get-campaign-drafts-list-request-examples-start

 The following examples show how to send requests to the **/campaign-drafts** endpoint.

-.. endpoint-get-campaigns-list-request-examples-end
+.. endpoint-get-campaign-drafts-list-request-examples-end

-.. _endpoint-get-campaigns-list-request-example-curl:
+.. _endpoint-get-campaign-drafts-list-request-example-curl:

 cURL
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-.. endpoint-get-campaigns-list-request-example-curl-start
+.. endpoint-get-campaign-drafts-list-request-example-curl-start

 The following example shows how to use cURL to send a request to the **/campaign-drafts** endpoint.